dtudk/pythonsupport-page/docs/install/macos/verify.rst

      conda install -c conda-forge python={{ python_version_recommended }} dtumathtools uncertainties -y

-If you are still having trouble or have any questions please do not hesitate  to visit us at our office hours, or contact us via :mailto:`email <pythonsupport@dtu.dk>` or `Discord <ps-discord-invite>`_.
+If you are still having trouble or have any questions please do not hesitate  to visit us at our office hours, or contact us via :mail:`email <pythonsupport@dtu.dk>` or `Discord <ps-discord-invite>`_.
 More information can be found at our :ref:`homepage <reach-us-reference>`.